davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

 - To understand how a simple command-line interface to the OS is implemented.
 - To work with environment variables with `getenv()`
-- To work with simple file handling in C
 - To become familiar with process creation with `fork()` and `execv()`
 - To become familiar with parent-child synchronization with `wait()`